AI memory

 It can say:

-The memory layer is not a
+The memory layer is the

 It is the core relationship.